 COVID-19 Patient & Visitor Information

 The safety, health and well-being of all of our patients is our top priority.
-Rest assured, the number of COVID patients in our hospitals has declined — and continues to do so — now just 10% of our total hospital/ICU capacity.
-These patients continue to be quarantined, isolated from other patients, allowing us to treat everyone in our community who needs care — just as we always have.
+Rest assured, the number of COVID patients in our hospitals has declined — and continues to do so.
+These patients are quarantined, isolated from other patients, allowing us to treat everyone in our community who needs care — just as we always have.

 You can be confident we are taking every necessary precaution to keep you safe during your visit, including:

 - Isolating COVID-19 patients from other patients

 - Screening all patients and essential visitors when entering our facilities

 - Requiring all patients, visitors and employees to wear a mask (hospitals and private businesses can require masks according to state law)